foxitsoftware/react-native-foxitpdf/README.md

 # react-native-foxitpdf [![npm version](https://img.shields.io/npm/v/@foxitsoftware/react-native-foxitpdf.svg?style=flat)](https://www.npmjs.com/package/@foxitsoftware/react-native-foxitpdf)

 react-native-foxitpdf is Foxit's first React Native PDF component for iOS and Android.
-It uses Foxit PDF SDK for Android/iOS technology to view, render and edit PDFs easily.
+It uses Foxit PDF SDK for Android/iOS technology to view, render and edit PDFs easily, and it can open pdf files on local or url.

 - [Installation](#installation)
 - [Integration for iOS](#integration-for-ios)